vyrjana/DearEIS/README.md

 ### Data validation

 Data sets can be validated by checking if they are Kramers-Kronig transformable.
+A few different implementations are included.

 See [pyimpspec](https://github.com/vyrjana/pyimpspec/) for more details regarding the implementation of the tests.

+### Distribution of relaxation times

+The distribution of relaxation times can be calculated using a few different methods (TR-NNLS, TR-RBF, and BHT).

+See [pyimpspec](https://github.com/vyrjana/pyimpspec/) for more details regarding the implementation of the calculations.

 ### Circuit fitting and simulation